-The memory positions are also recalled when you press your remote entry transmitter (unlock) control (if the transmitter is programmed to a memory position) or, when you enter a valid personal entry code that is programmed to a memory position.
+The memory positions are also recalled when you press your remote entry transmitter \supseteq (unlock) control (if the transmitter is programmed to a memory position) or, when you enter a valid personal entry code that is programmed to a memory position.
+The mirrors will move to the programmed position and the seat will move to the easy entry position.
+The seat will move to the final position when the ignition is activated (if easy entry feature is enabled).